Tythos/ducksunlimited/README.md

 ## Quickstart

-To build and package the mod:
+To build and package the mod, launch (if using VS Code) the devcontainer.

+Then (from any supported environment) run the following:

 ```bash
 gradle releaseJar